Muhammmadyousuf157/CC-106395/Project Phase 3/Report.markdown

 We face  two main problems in this project, first one is how to create a felx file and the second one is how to create a yacc file.

 ### Problem 1: How to create a flex file
-The first problem we faced is how to create a flex file, we solved this problem because our course instructor show us an example by creating a flex file, we learn to run it on ubuntu on from internet.
+The first problem we faced is how to create a flex file, we solved this problem because our course instructor show us an example by creating a flex file, we learn to run it on ubuntu from internet.

 ### Problem 2:
 The second problem we faced is how to create a yacc file, we solved this problem by watching tutorials of yacc file on Youtube.

 ## References
-- Github tutorial for beginners [links](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners),
+- Github tutorial for beginners [links](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)
-- Linux Command Line Tutorial [links](https://ubuntu.com/tutorials/command-line-for-beginners),
+- Linux Command Line Tutorial [links](https://ubuntu.com/tutorials/command-line-for-beginners)